Exotically knotted disks and complex curves: The topological construction

-In this section, we outline the topological construction underlying our pairs of smoothly exotic disks and prove Theorem~\ref{thm:ball}.
+In this section, we outline the topological construction underlying our pairs of smoothly exotic surfaces.
+For variety, we distinguish the examples in this section using an obstruction from knot Floer homology; the proofs of Theorems~\ref{thm:holomorphic}-\ref{thm:symp} given later on use branched covers and the adjunction inequality for surfaces in Stein domains.

 To begin, let $L$ be a three-component link of unknots $A$, $B$, and $C$ such that $A \cup B$ is a Hopf link and each of the links $A \cup C$ and $B \cup C$ is a two-component unlink.
-For a running example that will be used to prove Theorem~\ref{thm:ball}, see Figure~\ref{fig:first-link}(a); in this and all other figures, a boxed integer indicates positive full twists.
+For a running example, see Figure~\ref{fig:first-link}(a); in this and all other figures, a boxed integer indicates positive full twists.
 We may view $C$ as a knot $K \subset S^3$ using the non-standard surgery description of $S^3$ given by zero-surgery on both $A$ and $B$.
-Moreover, by viewing $A$ as a dotted circle (i.e.~carving out a neighborhood of a standard slice disk for $A$ from $B^4$ to yield $S^1 \times B^3$ \cite{GompfStipsicz4}) and attaching a zero-framed 2-handle along $B$, we obtain a non-standard handle diagram for $B^4$; see Figure~\ref{fig:first-link}(b).
+Moreover, by viewing $A$ as a dotted circle (i.e.,~carving out a neighborhood of a standard slice disk for $A$ from $B^4$ to yield $S^1 \times B^3$ \cite{GompfStipsicz4}) and attaching a zero-framed 2-handle along $B$, we obtain a non-standard handle diagram for $B^4$; see Figure~\ref{fig:first-link}(b).

 Observe that, since $K$ is unknotted in this diagram and does not run over the 1-handle, it naturally bounds a slice disk in $B^4$.
 More precisely, the link component $C$ underlying $K$ is split from $A$ (when ignoring $B$), so $C$ bounds an embedded disk in $S^3 \setminus A$ that is unique up to isotopy.
-The interior of this disk can be pushed into the interior of $S^1 \times B^3$, i.e.~the exterior of the slice disk for $A$.
+The interior of this disk can be pushed into the interior of $S^1 \times B^3$, i.e.,~the exterior of the slice disk for $A$.
 The resulting disk is disjoint from the 2-handle attached along $B$, giving rise to the desired disk $D \subset B^4$ bounded by $K \subset S^3$.
 By hypothesis, we may reverse the roles of $A$ and $B$ in this construction, yielding another disk $D'$ in $B^4$ bounded by $K$; see Figure~\ref{fig:first-link}(c).

+To draw the resulting knots in the standard diagram for $S^3$, we slide $C$ over the 2-handle until the 1- and 2-handles can be canceled.
+For example, after isotopy, the knots determined by Figure~\ref{fig:first-link} are drawn in Figure~\ref{fig:simple-knot}(a-b).

-Our goal is to produce examples in which the resulting disks are topologically but not smoothly equivalent.
-By construction, any disks arising as above will be \emph{ribbon}; that is, they can be arranged so that the restriction of the radial distance function from $B^4$ to the disk is a Morse function with no local maxima.
-When the resulting ribbon disks' complements have infinite cyclic fundamental group, the topological equivalence is obtained using the following result.
+Our goal is to produce disks that are topologically but not smoothly isotopic.
+When the disks' complements have infinite cyclic fundamental group, the topological isotopy is furnished by a result of Conway and Powell.